moorepants/learn-multibody-dynamics/mass.rst

    me.outer(A.y, A.z).to_matrix(A)

-These unit dyads can be formed from unit vectors that are fixed in different reference frames.
-This is convenient because we can create dyadics, just like vectors, which are make up of components in different reference frames.
-For
+These unit dyads can be formed from any unit vectors.
+This is convenient because we can create dyadics, just like vectors, which are made up of components in different reference frames.
+For example:
-example:

 .. jupyter-execute::